• Skip to primary navigation

 4. Blend soup with immersion blender.
 Add cream.
 Stir to combine and heat through.
 Taste and adjust seasoning, if needed.

-5. Garnish with a bit of fresh, grated parmesan cheese, if desired.
+5. Garnish with a bit of fresh, grated parmesan cheese, sprinkle of Old Bay and fresh thyme, if desired.

 Did you make this recipe?